devops329/devops/instruction/deploymentEnvironments/deploymentEnvironments.md

 🔑 **Key points**

-- Deployment environments allow you to target specific customer requirements.
+- Deployment environments allow you to isolate development, testing, and production activities to meet specific technical and business requirements.
-- Common environments include production, staging, and development.
+- Common environments include development, staging, and production.
+- Using multiple environments reduces the risk of downtime and security vulnerabilities.

 ---

-To this point you have been deploying your code directly to your production environment using what is called a `reboot` strategy.
-If you look at your GitHub Actions CI workflow for `jwt-pizza` you will see something like the following step.
+To this point, you have been deploying your code directly to your production environment using what is often called a "reboot" or "in-place" strategy.
+If you look at your GitHub Actions CI workflow for `jwt-pizza`, you will see a step similar to the following:

 ```yml
 - name: Push to AWS S3